- When does Medicare cover hospice care?

 The right to an expedited appeal became effective on July 1, 2005.
-Hospice patients have the right to an expedited appeal when their provider decides to discontinue hospice care entirely.
+Hospice patients have the right to an expedited appeal when their provider decides to discontinue hospice care entirely because it believes the patient no longer has a life expectancy of six months or less.
 The hospice provider must give the beneficiary a standardized "valid written notice" at least two days prior to the cessation of care.
 Among other pieces of information, the standardized notice must tell the beneficiary the date that coverage of services ends; the date that the beneficiary's financial liability for continued services begins; and a description of the beneficiary's right to an expedited determination.
 This notice is valid when the beneficiary (or the beneficiary's authorized representative) has signed and dated the notice to indicate that she has received the notice and can comprehend its contents.

 Providers are financially liable for continued services until two days after the beneficiary receives valid notice or until the service termination date specified on the notice, whichever is later.
 A difficulty that often arises is that many agencies render both Medicare covered hospice and home health care.
 When beneficiaries are discharged from hospice care, they are often transferred to the agency's home health program.
 Providers sometimes inappropriately believe that since the beneficiary is still getting care from the same organization, they do not have to issue the standard notice regarding expedited appeal.
 If no notice is issued, the beneficiary will never know that she had a right to have the hospice program's discharge decision reviewed.